D3r3k23/SpaceRun/README.md

 ### Download instructions
 1. Select the thing under Releases
-2. Download the .zip archive
+2. Download the file "SpaceRun_v1.0.zip"
-3. Extract the "SpaceRun" folder from the archive
+3. Extract the SpaceRun folder from the archive
-4. Run "SpaceRun.exe" inside the SpaceRun folder
+4. Run SpaceRun.exe inside the SpaceRun folder

 ### Script dependencies
 * Pygame